abatten/common-envelope-analysis/scripts/README.md

+# Common Envelope Analysis
+These scripts are designed to analyse the data of a common envelope simulation.
+With a single star that is inserted in ENZO from a 1D stellar evolution code output, via the YT package.

+The simulations could have one or more companion particles and these scripts account for the number of particles.

 ## Inlists:
 These common envelope analysis scripts have been writen to require an 'inlist' to specify the individual parameters of the scripts.